garrandall/popular-music-data/tracks/song-about-a-girl-eric-paslay.md

-It's a song about a girl, girl, ohh, yeah
+It's a song about a girl, girl, oh, yeah
 It's a song about a girl, girl, oh

 It's a song about a girl